 I am a social psychologist who studies oppression, activism, and intraminority solidarity through a critical lens.
 My research draws from different critical frameworks such as abolition and critical race.
 In addition, I practice diverse mixed methods, prioritize marginalized perspectives, and seek to advance equity and liberation of all peoples.
 I also organize with multiple decolonial collectives on various fronts, in and outside of academia.

-As you engage with my work, I would like to acknowledge my research is significantly shaped by my experiences as a Vietnamese, cisgender gay man, racialized as Asian in the U.S. who organizes and struggles with the people on the ground.
-My deepest gratitude goes to the people on the ground, Black, Brown, and Indigenous peoples around the world, past and present, my ancestors, and those who look like me and come before me, for enriching my physical, intellectual, and spiritual journey.
+As you browse, I would like to acknowledge my work is significantly shaped by my experiences as a Vietnamese, cisgender gay man, racialized as Asian in the U.S. who organizes and struggles with the people on the ground.
+My deepest gratitude goes to the people on the ground, Black, Brown, and Indigenous peoples around the world, past and present, my ancestors, and my comrades, for enriching my physical, intellectual, and spiritual journey.